Risk-consistency of cross-validation with lasso-type procedures: Notation and definitions

-where $(a_n)$ is an increasing sequence of constants.
+Instead, we define an upper bound based on a rudimentary variance estimator $ \tparm_{\max} := \norm{Y}_2^2/a_n,$ where $(a_n)$ is an increasing sequence of constants.
 Hence, we consider the optimization interval to be $T = [0,\tparm_{\max}]$.
 We defer fixing a particular sequence $(a_n)$ until the next section.
 As our main results demonstrate, this choice of $T$ is enough to ensure that a risk consistent sequence of tuning parameters can be selected.

+\begin{remark} We emphasize here that using a cross-validated tuning parameter involves more than simply allowing the tuning parameter to be selected in a data-dependent manner.
+In order to meaningfully analyze tuning parameter selection, we allow the search set $T$ and the tuning parameter to be chosen based on the data. \end{remark}

+\begin{remark} The computational implementation of CV for an interval $\Lambda$ (or $T$) deserves some discussion.
+Two widely used algorithms for lasso are {\tt glmnet} \citep{FriedmanHastie2010}, which uses coordinate descent, and {\tt lars} \citep{EfronHastie2004}, which leverages the piece-wise linearity of the lasso solution as $\lambda$ varies (the lasso path).
+The package {\tt glmnet} is much faster than {\tt lars}, however, {\tt glmnet} examines a grid of values, $\lambda_j \in \Lambda$, $j=1,\ldots,J$ say, and approximates the solution at each $\lambda_j$ with increasing accuracy depending on the number of iterations.
+On the other hand, {\tt lars} evaluates the entire solution path exactly, such that it is theoretically possible to choose any $\lambda\in\Lambda$ via numerical optimization.
+However, optimizing Equation \eqref{eq:cv-objective} with standard solvers can be difficult due to a possible lack of convexity.
+In both cases, the extremes of the interval $\Lambda$ will affect the quality of the solution. \end{remark}